nstefan/yastwai/docs/agentrules/ai_agent_guide.md

    - Always check branch status before making changes
    - Create new branches for unrelated work
    - Branch names should be descriptive and follow conventions
+   - Keep the main branch updated and rebase feature branches regularly
+   - Run `ai-update-main.sh` when the user asks to update main

 2. **Code Changes**
    - Run clippy checks before committing